The Minor in Educational Studies

 - Two courses at the advanced (300) level or higher

 Also note that one approved course taken off campus may be counted toward the minor, and no more than two courses may be taken at the introductory (100) level.
+At least four courses must be taken in the Education Department or carry an EDUC prefix.

 The Education Project